Lincoln—My working Timeline for Abraham Lincoln’s Dueling Words

 Merryman presses Whiteside for acceptance of Lincoln’s terms.
 All are concerned about oaths of political office and threat of arrest.

 Sept.
-20 Tuesday—11:00pm Merryman and two friends meet Lincoln in Jacksonville.
+20 Tuesday—11:00pm Merryman and two friends meet Lincoln in Jacksonville to secure swords.

-11pm – Whiteside and Shields leave Springfield and travel all night.
+Sept.
+20 11:00 pm – Whiteside and Shields leave Springfield and travel all night toward Alton.

 Wed.
 Sept.
 21—Whiteside and Shields arrive in Hillsborough and meet General Ewing.
 Later, they meet with Dr. Hope.
 The three become Shields’ “friends”.
 (Whiteside states that the proposition requires 3 friends for each Lincoln and Shields)